-5.1.1.
-For contracts and purchases valued at more than \$250,000, each solicitation must be in writing, must be in a form approved by the Executive Director, must establish a process for the evaluation of bids, and must identify the factors on which the responses to the solicitation will be evaluated.

-5.1.2.
-Each solicitation will be published on the MNsure website and may be advertised in any other reasonable manner that would promote competition and transparency in the procurement process, as determined by the Executive Director or designated procurement officer.
-The Executive Director or designated procurement officer may invite specific vendors to submit a response to the solicitation.

-5.1.3.
-The Executive Director will ensure that responses are received and evaluated in the manner best suited to foster competition and transparency.
+- 6.1.1.
+For contracts and purchases valued at more than \$250200,000, each solicitation must be in writing, must be in a form approved by the Executive Director, must establish a process for the evaluation of bids, and must identify the factors on which the responses to the solicitation will be evaluated. - 6.1.2.
+Each solicitation will be published on the MNsure website and the State of Minnesota solicitations website and may be advertised in any other reasonable manner that would promote competition and transparency in the procurement process, as determined by the Executive Director or designated procurement officer.
+The Executive Director or designated procurement officer may invite specific vendors to submit a response to the solicitation, so long as this invitation does not occur prior to publication of the solicitation. - 6.1.3.
+The Executive Director will ensure that responses are received and evaluated in the manner specified in the solicitation document. - 6.1.4.

-5.1.4.
 The Executive Director or designated procurement officer may simultaneously conduct discussions or negotiations with multiple offerors after the receipt of responses and prior to the awarding of contracts.
-The person conducting the discussions or negotiations will keep a record of all such communications and will treat offers fairly in conducting discussions or negotiations.

-5.1.5.
-Contracts and purchases will be awarded to the offeror(s) whose response is deemed to represent the best value to MNsure.

-5.1.6.
-All responses may be rejected if the Board or the Executive Director determines that it is in MNsure's best interests to do so.

-5.2.
-Moderate-Cost Procurements

-For contracts and purchases valued between \$100,000 and \$250,000, the Executive Director may use the competitive bidding process outlined in Section 5.1, or, if it is in the best interests of MNsure, the Executive Director, or a procurement officer designated by the Executive Director, may use a streamlined process by which (s)he orally solicits and obtains responses from at least two vendors.
+The person conducting the discussions or negotiations must keep a record of all such communications and will treat offerors fairly in conducting discussions or negotiations. - 6.1.5.
+Contracts and purchases will be awarded to the offeror(s) whose response is deemed to represent the best value to MNsure consistent with the published evaluation criteria - 6.1.6.
+All responses may be rejected if the Board or the Executive Director determines that it is in MNsure's best interests to do so. - 6.2.
+Moderate-Cost Procurements.
+For contracts and purchases valued between \$\frac{10050}{000},000 and \$\frac{250200}{250200},000, the Executive Director may use the competitive bidding process outlined in Section 5.1, or, if it is in the best interests of MNsure, the Executive Director, or a procurement officer designated by the Executive Director, may use a streamlined process by which (s)he solicits in writing (with the amount of detail reasonable under the circumstances) and obtains written responses from at least three vendors.
+The solicitation will be published as in 6.1.2 before any vendors are contacted.
 The Executive Director or designated procurement officer may award a contract or purchase when it represents the best value to MNsure.
-The Executive Director or designated procurement officer must document all communications with vendors and have a written justification documenting why the selected vendor represented the best value.

-5.3.
-Simplified Methods for Low-Cost Procurements

-For contracts and purchases valued at less than \$100,000, competitive selection is not required.
+The Executive Director or designated procurement officer must document any and all communications with vendors and have a written justification documenting why the selected vendor represented the best value. - 6.3.
+Simplified Methods for Low-Cost Procurements.
+For contracts and purchases valued at less than \$10050,000, competitive selection is not required.
 The Executive Director or a procurement officer designated by the Executive Director may award a contract or purchase when it represents the best value to MNsure.
+The Executive Director or designated procurement officer must appropriately document why the selected vendor represented the best value. - 6.4 Reevaluation of Procurement Cost Levels.
+Six months after the transfer of authority from the Commissioner of Management and Budget to the Board of Directors, the cost levels referenced in Sections 6.1.1 (greater than \$250,000), 6.2 (between \$100,000 and \$250,000), and 6.3 (less than \$100,000) shall reduce to the following: greater than \$200,000 for Section 6.1.1; between \$50,000 and \$200,000 for Section 6.2; and less than \$50,000 for Section 6.3.